 A second series of simulations was performed to investigate the effect of re-imaging the residual reflected pump power for up to five additional passes, thereby enabling multi-pass pumping to compensate for the inherently low single-pass gain in the thin-disk geometry.
 Fig.~\ref{fig1}c illustrates the schematic of the six-pass pumping configuration, and Fig.~\ref{fig1}d presents the corresponding output-power scaling.
 The results show up to a twofold reduction in the lasing threshold across the range of doping concentrations and gain-medium thicknesses examined.

-Because the solar beam is only partially coherent with a short coherence length \cite{mashaal2012spatial, agarwal2015coherence}, efficiently re-imaging it with conventional mirror arrangements presents a significant challenge.
+Solar light collected through a combination of primary and secondary focusing can be concentrated into a beam with a diameter below \(2\,\mathrm{mm}\), as demonstrated in numerous previous studies \cite{li2026generatingquantumentanglementsunlight, renene2023_03_006, brar2025solar, article2022_s2666523922001386, Kublbock.2023}.
+Efficient re-imaging of solar light using conventional mirror arrangements is challenging as the solar light is only partially coherent \cite{mashaal2012spatial, agarwal2015coherence}.
 To address this limitation, we developed a re-imaging concept tailored for solar-pumped thin-disk lasers (Fig.~\ref{fig2}a).
-The design incorporates a spherical half-dome with a diameter of \SI{25}{\mm}, which serves to confine and redirect the solar radiation, enabling effective multi-pass pumping.
-For the simulations, a round emitter of \SI{2}{\mm} diameter was defined on the dome surface.
+The design incorporates a spherical half-dome with a diameter of \SI{25}{\mm} that confines and redirects solar radiation, enabling effective multi-pass pumping.
+For the simulations, a circular emitter with a diameter of \SI{2}{\mm} was placed on the dome surface.
 The inner surface of the dome was assumed to be coated with a \SI{100}{\percent} reflective layer at the pump wavelength, except in the emitter region.
 Rays impinging on the emitter were considered fully absorbed, reproducing the function of a \SI{2}{\mm} entrance aperture through which the solar beam enters the dome.